 Sejong is highly committed to creating new repertoire and forging new collaborations across different disciplines - commissioned new works include pieces from composers such as Augusta Read Thomas, Behzad Ranjbaran, Sukhi Kang, Eric Ewazen, Jay Greenberg, and Richard Danielpour, to name a few.

-Sejong has collaborated with artists such as Joshua Bell, Robert Blocker, Sarah Chang, Kyung Wha Chung, Vladimir Feltsman, Leon Fleisher, Lynn Harrell, Sharon Isbin, Joseph Kalichstein, Garrick Ohlsson, Cho-Liang Lin, Gil Shaham, Jian Wang and Juilliard String Quartet.
+Sejong has collaborated with artists such as Joshua Bell, Sarah Chang, Kyung Wha Chung, Vladimir Feltsman, Leon Fleisher, Lynn Harrell, Sharon Isbin, Joseph Kalichstein, Garrick Ohlsson, Cho-Liang Lin, Gil Shaham, Jian Wang and the Juilliard String Quartet.
 While performance is the ensemble's main priority, Sejong holds music education in the highest regard when considering its contribution to the arts community.
 Sejong regularly performs outreach concerts and conducts master classes for students of all ages and levels.